Pepperi-Addons/widgets/README.md

 # Widgets

 ## High Level
-The widgets addon was created for the following reason:
+The Widgets addon was developed due to the need of our customers to inject customized widgets into their system screens.
-Allow customers to
+The most common use case for our customer specifically is chat agents.

 ---